tpg/attache-docs/docs/reference/servers.md

 attache deploy staging
 ```

+If you only have a single server configured, you can omit the server name on the command line.

 ## Common server configuration

-If your configuration includes multiple servers that all reference the same physical host, instead of configuration each server with exactly the same details each time, you can set a `common` server configuration object.
-Any attributes you add to the `common` object will be set as the default across all your server configurations.
+If your configuration includes multiple servers that all share some common configuration, then instead of configuration each server with exactly the same details each time, you can set a `common` server configuration object.
+Any attributes you set in the `common` object will be set as the default across all your server configurations.
 You can override the common config by adding the custom attributes to the servers that need them.

 ```json{2-7}
 {